Wien (Vienna), Austria

 From Milano Centrale to Wien Hauptbahnhof station via Trenitalia was the most exciting train ride we ever experienced.
 We left Milan at 8 PM, Arrived at Wein Hauptbahnhof at around 9AM.
 We traveled on a winter with a temperature that ranged from 6 to 9 degrees.

 This is the best part of travelling via train going to Vienna.
 The views along the way are spectacular.
 Snow capped mountains and alps, white crystal roads, a few green fields, and beautiful houses made our trip unforgettably awesome.

-The Wein Hauptbahnhof Train Station features a wide array of shops and restaurants.
+The Wein Hauptbahnhof Train Station is Vienna’s Swish Central hub Station.
+It features a wide array of shops and restaurants

 Places we visited in Vienna

-St. Stephen Cathedral.
-One of the most important architectural, cultural and historical monument in Austria.
+The Cathedral is one of the most important architectural, cultural and historical monuments in Austria.